⚖ Laws of Malta

 Getting your deposit back from a landlord

 Under Maltese law, your landlord must return your deposit within 30 days of the tenancy ending.
-If they refuse or make deductions you disagree with, here i
+If they… Step-by-step Malta legal guide on Laws of Malta.

 1. Document the property condition at move-out